-This menu contains a variety of configurations and settings, including restoration of factory default settings, access password setting, control of the internal RDS generator, internal voltage measurement, etc.
+This menu contains a variety of configurations and settings: restoring of the factory default settings, access password setting, control of the internal RDS generator, internal voltage measurement, etc.

-To access this menu, tap the 🛄

-(Config) icon in the Main screen.
+To access this menu, tap the 🛄 (Config) icon in the Main screen.